 Tracking variations that use different URLs

-When the URL for each variation in your A/B test is different, you can use the Heatmap URL filter to show you data for a variation.
+When the URL for each variation in your A/B test is different, you can use the Heatmap URL filter to show data for a variation.

-Visit your Heatmaps page.
+Visit your Heatmaps dashboard.

 Which Heatmap URL filter should I select?